Chapter 3: How to get various things to work

 the same function produces the output `2', as with sh and ksh.

 Unless you need strict sh/ksh compatibility, you should ask yourself whether you really want this behaviour, as it can produce unexpected effects for variables with entirely innocuous embedded spaces.
-This can cause horrendous quoting problems when invoking scripts from other shells.
+This can cause horrendous quoting problems when invoking scripts written for other shells (see 2.8).
 The natural way to produce word-splitting behaviour in zsh is via arrays.
 For example,

 set -A array one two three twenty